-- Show flexibility towards employees during this time.
+Show flexibility towards employees during this time.
 People may be at home with housemates, children, parents etc.

-As of the 24th of March, all non-essential premises must now close in England and mainland Scotland.
+    As of the 5th of November, all non-essential premises must now close in England and mainland Scotland.
 Northern Ireland and Wales entered lockdown in December 2020.
 According to Gov.uk, people should minimise the amount of time speant outside the home.
 Many retail outlets deemed non-essential have also been ordered to close.

     All staff should be encouraged to work from home unless it is impossible for them to do so.